iosadchiy/miga/README.md

 * add register display to pko

 backlog:
-* split KPO rendering: separate method for each place (row, td)
+* split PKO rendering: separate method for each place (row, td)
 * setup certs via certbot (blocker: dns)

 ## Interested in feedback for

 * transaction printed, but cancelled.
-What to do with KPO number
+What to do with PKO number